 This set features four attachments, which is uncommon.
 You'll get a flex shaft and an auxiliary handle for precision work, as well as a multipurpose cutting bit and a cutting guide for easier and more accurate cutting.
 The 80 accessories included in the kit range from polishing bits to grinding pads.
 Each accessory or attachment has a specific use that broadens the possibilities of what you can do with this Tacklife rotary tool.

-The rotary tool itself boasts a significant speed range, starting at 10,000 rpm and topping out at 32,000 rpm.
+The rotary tool itself boasts a significant speed range, with six speed levels starting at 10,000 rpm and topping out at 32,000 rpm.
 Accessories are switched out easily with a spindle lock system and the plastic power tool is coated with rubber handhold for a more comfortable working experience.
 The set features a two-year warranty.

 Best Cordless: Milwaukee 2460-20 M12 12-Volt Rotary Tool

 Power Source: Battery | Power Output: 12 volts | Max.
 Rotations Per Minute: 32,000 | Variable Speed: Yes

 Few complaints of tool overheating

 Compact and lightweight, the Milwaukee 2460-20 M12 is an excellent choice for those who don't want a cumbersome cord attached to their tool.
 Perfectly designed for tradespeople on-the-go, or anyone who wants to keep a versatile tool in the truck, the rotary tool can do just about anything that more expensive or bulky models can, and do it well.

 This Milwaukee tool delivers significant power despite being cordless.
 The lithium-ion battery, called REDLITHIUM by Milwaukee, powers the 12-volt motor and allows users to sand, grind, and cut without issue.
 The rotary tool has variable speeds ranging from 5,000 to 32,000 rpm.